isamu-isozaki/teamai_test/marketing/blog/release-posts/index.html.md

 ### Upgrade barometer

 Describes the information about upgrading GitLab to the new version.
-To be added by the [release manager](/release-managers/) during the [general contributions](#general-contributions) stage, who can ask for backend team leads' review.
-Should include the following info before the review starts (6th working day before the 22nd):
+To be added by the [release manager](/release-managers/index.html.md/index.html.md) during the [general contributions](#general-contributions/index.html.md) stage, who can ask for backend team leads' review.
+Should include the following info before the review starts (6th working day before the 22nd/index.html.md):

 - How should the upgrade be done?
 Please detail.
 - Do we expect downtime?
 If so, how long will it take?
 Please detail.
 - Please detail migrations, post migrations, background migrations.
 - Are there any special cases, something important to note?
 Please detail.

-You can use the template presented in the [release post data file](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/doc/templates/blog/YYYY_MM_DD_gitlab_x_y_released.yml#L176).
+You can use the template presented in the [release post data file](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/doc/templates/blog/YYYY_MM_DD_gitlab_x_y_released.yml#L176/index.html.md).

 Note: It's important to have this section added with all the others, but, of course, it can be updated later if necessary.